Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Tom Diffely

-So, Aart, first question for you is based on the news we got out of Intel this summer, little hiccup and no transition.
-So, just a bigger broader question, what is the impact to you in the EDA industry when a large customer stalls out a bit and no transition.
+So, Aart, first question for you is based on the news we got out of Intel this summer, little hiccup with a node transition.
+So, just a bigger broader question, what is the impact to you in the EDA industry when a large customer stalls out a bit on node transition.
 I know that they'll redesign at the current node for a while, but just in general what - how does that impact EDA?

 Aart de Geus

 Well, Tom.
-As you know, I never comment about individual customers, but one of the things that we know well for many decades is if anybody at any point in time stumbles a bit or gets ahead, the race is all on among everybody.
+As you know, I never comment about individual customers, but one of the things that we know well for many decades is if anybody at any point in time stumbles a bit or gets ahead, the race is on among everybody.
 And at this point in time, I think all the companies that aspire to be at the leading edge in technology are investing and moving very fast to move the ball forward.

 Now, this is not just because they want to be first in line with the technology.
 It's that the demand of the market is very high.
-So it's not only do you have the latest node, it's also can you deliver in volume, with the right level of yield because the production rates are pretty high.
+So it's not only do you have the latest node, it's also can you deliver in volume with the right level of yield because the production rates are pretty high.
 So, to us this is all good news.
 It is a good news because we see a strong wave of new designs, the new designs are very much aimed at the latest technologies.
 So people are taking advantage of that.

 And in parallel to this, the fact of continuation of, let me call it Moore's Law classic, we also see more and more customers now very actively looking at multi-chip or multi-chiplets in a design.
 And so I think the hunger for more capability is insatiable.